shivupa/WaterNPTMC/README.md

-# ARGONPTMC
+# WaterNPTMC
-ArgonNPTMC performs a Monte Carlo simulation of 125 argons in the NPT ensemble.
+WaterNPTMC performs a Monte Carlo simulation of 125 TIP3P waters in the NPT ensemble.